SDSU-Research-CI/george-lab/README.md

-This repository contain code and yaml for the Kaya Ecowise Lab for use on the TIDE cluster.
+This repository contains code and yaml for the George Lab for use on the TIDE cluster.

-**Namespace name:** sdsu-kaya-ecowise-lab
+**Namespace name:** sdsu-george-lab

 ## Shared Data